AdobeDocs/campaign-standard.de-DE/help/channels/using/creating-an-email.md

    >[!NOTE]
    >
    >Um Ihre E-Mail speichern zu können, müssen Sie zunächst den Inhalt bearbeiten.
-Wenn Sie jetzt **[!UICONTROL Abbrechen]**auswählen, wird der Assistent nicht zu Ende geführt und Ihre E-Mail wird nicht erstellt.
+If you click **[!UICONTROL Cancel]** at this point, you will not complete the wizard and your email will not be created.

    Daraufhin wird das Dashboard der E-Mail angezeigt.
 Dort können Sie Ihre Nachricht überprüfen und [den Versand vorbereiten](../../sending/using/preparing-the-send.md).

-   Mit der Schaltfläche **[!UICONTROL Eigenschaften bearbeiten]**in der rechten oberen Ecke können Sie die Eigenschaften der E-Mail bearbeiten.
+   The **[!UICONTROL Edit properties]** button in the upper-right corner allows you to edit the properties of the email.
 Sie können beispielsweise die E-Mail so konfigurieren, dass ihr Titel zum Zeitpunkt der Versandvorbereitung berechnet wird.
-Die verfügbaren Parameter werden in[diesem Abschnitt](../../administration/using/configuring-email-channel.md#list-of-email-properties)aufgeführt.
+Die verfügbaren Parameter werden in [diesem Abschnitt](../../administration/using/configuring-email-channel.md#list-of-email-properties) aufgeführt.

    ![](assets/delivery_dashboard_2.png)